Jonathan Kilcourse - Counsellor

 - Feeling sad

 - Hearing voices

 - Obsessive compulsive disorder (OCD)

 - Personality disorders

 My usual fee is £47.50 per 50 minute appointment.

 |Face to face counselling:||Yes|

-My working hours are flexible, being close to major roads, bus and rail links to Hebden Bridge, Sowerby Bridge and Mytholmroyd.
+My working hours are flexible, being close to major roads, bus and rail links to and from Hebden Bridge, Sowerby Bridge and Mytholmroyd.

 Types of client